BackdoorTech/Beast-ORM/README.md

 # Beast ORM

-ORM for accessing indexedDB and localStorage. <br>
+Beast ORM is a powerful Object-Relational Mapping (ORM) library designed for working with IndexedDB and LocalStorage in web applications.
+If you're familiar with Django ORM, you'll find Beast ORM to be a similar tool for managing your data storage needs in a browser-based environment. <br>
 Offline first with beast-orm made easy.